Madrid–Levante high-speed rail network

-The Madrid–Levante high-speed network is a network of high-speed rail lines that connects Madrid with the Mediterranean coast of the Levante Region, specifically with Castilla-La Mancha, the Valencian Community and the Murcia Region autonomous communities.
+The Madrid–Levante high-speed network is a network of high-speed rail lines that connects Madrid with the Mediterranean coast of the Levante Region, specifically with Castilla–La Mancha, the Valencian Community and the Region of Murcia autonomous communities.

 The network extends from Madrid to the east, with branches ending in Castellón, Alicante, Elche, Murcia, Cartagena and continuing from Murcia to Almería.

 When fully operational the Madrid–Levante network will total 955 km of high-speed rail capable of top speeds of 350 km/h in the majority of its segments.

 Segments

 Madrid–Cuenca–Motilla del Palancar–Valencia

 The first 28 km of this 391 km line are shared with the existing Madrid–Seville high-speed rail line.
 The section onwards to Valencia was inaugurated on 15 December 2010 and entered service on 19 December 2010.

 Thirty trains run every day, fifteen in each direction.
 22 are non-stop services and the remaining eight call at intermediate stations.

 Non-stop trains between Madrid and Valencia cover the 391 km in 1 hour and 40 minutes, saving two hours on the previous service of Alaris trains on the classic line.